berkeley-scf/r-bootcamp-fall-2022/README.md

 Here is the [schedule for the bootcamp](https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/schedule/schedule.pdf).

-We recommend that you take a look at the syllabus and the background module (https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module0_induction.html) in advance to get a sense for what we'll cover.
-And for those of you with absolutely no experience with R, it will help with your learning curve if you try to play around with R using the material in (https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module1_basics.html) beforehand.
+We recommend that you take a look at the syllabus and the [background module](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module0_induction.html) in advance to get a sense for what we'll cover.
+And for those of you with absolutely no experience with R, it will help with your learning curve if you try to play around with R using the material in [Module 1](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module1_basics.html) beforehand.
 Alternatively, if you have absolutely no experience with R or similar languages (e.g., Python, MATLAB), you might check out [Swirl](https://swirlstats.com).

 For the presentation materials (including embedded demo code), see the html files in *modules*.
 The *_slides_* files have individual pages, while the other html files are one continuous page per module.
 To run the demo code, open the .Rmd file for the module in RStudio.
 You can then run individual chunks of code.